 - Patient gives an incomplete history.
 Patients must give their doctors a complete history.
 Even a small item can impact whether you will receive the right diagnosis.

-Pennsylvania Misdiagnosis Lawsuits
+How Do Misdiagnosis Lawsuits Work?

 If a misdiagnosis causes a patient medical harm, he or she may have grounds for a medical malpractice suit.
 In order to win compensation for injuries suffered, he or she must be able to demonstrate that: